April

 Classic DAC II.

-… this next collage is to remind us of the original Classic DAC and still current Classic PSU.
-Whilst these chassis may be compact and their side walls thin, they're far from empty.
+… the original Classic DAC and still current Classic PSU.
+Whilst chassis may be compact and side walls thin, they're far from empty.
 And they include bespoke parts like Nagra-branded capacitors and in-house wound transformers of extreme specs.
-Back on my misspelled Swiss Army knife and with due apologies to real Swiss Army wives, the Classic DAC II is no jack of all trades so master of none.
+Back on my misspelled Swiss Army knife and with due apologies to real Swiss Army wives, the Classic DAC II is no jack of all trades hence master of none.
 There's no headphone port, WiFi, Bluetooth, streaming module, volume control, selectable resampling target rate or digital filter choice.
 Our Swiss engineers have optimized this machine for one task only.
-We're invited to sample the fruits of their labor without second-guessing adjustments other than select our preferred input.
+We're invited to sample the fruits of their labour without second-guessing adjustments other than select our preferred input.
 About which…

 Use mouse-over loupe enlarger; or right-click to open in new tab for full size.

-… they duplicate the earlier Tube DAC and present HD DAC X so 1/ea.
-AES/EBU, Toslink and USB, 2/ea.
-S/PDIF and Nagra-Link.
-The latter are "IT-based fiber-optic ports currently unused but for future Nagra sources".
-This casual reveal points at a Nagra network streamer on the drawing board.
-"Outboard PSU connection is via Lemo port and a major improvement over the already very good built-in power supply."
+… inputs here duplicate the earlier Tube DAC and present HD DAC X so one each AES/EBU, Toslink, USB, coax and BNC plus 4 Nagra links.
+Those are "IT-based fibre-optic ports currently unused but for future Nagra sources".
+This casual reveal points at a Nagra network streamer on the horizon.
+"Outboard PSU link is via twist-lock Lemo port and a major upgrade over the already very good built-in power supply."
+My contact Matthieu Latour offered to ship out the DAC together with its optional VFS base and Classic PSU.
+I didn't say no.